 Act Doesn’t Apply to Extensions on Your Own Land

 Official consent can’t be given under the Act until the notice is served, even if your relationship with your neighbours is a strong one.
-Even if they’ve given you verbal permission, you should still serve the notice – they will then be given a 2-week period to confirm in writing.
-This measure just gives some security that their rights are safe is any damage occurs and a chartered surveyor is needed at a later date.
+Even if they’ve given you verbal permission, you should still serve the notice; they will then be given a 2-week period to confirm in writing.
+This measure just gives some security that their rights are safe if any damage occurs and a chartered surveyor is needed at a later date.

 Should I Produce a Retrospective Award If Works Have Gone Ahead Without Notice?

-With the official Act, it makes no reference to these awards or notices.
+The official Act makes no reference to these awards or notices.
 There are cases where work has been granted retrospectively but it depended on the surveyor’s opinion of whether they believe authorization is capable (which it won’t if damage is present).
-If a neighbour has already completed the notifiable part of their work it will be a matter of dealing with any consequences that may have arisen, this more often than not is if damage has occurred to the adjoining owner’s property.
-If the neighbours cannot agree, however, the case will be escalated and it will have to be settled in court.
+If a neighbour has already completed the notifiable part of their work, it will be a matter of dealing with any consequences that may have arisen.
+This is more often than not the case if damage has occurred to the adjoining owner’s property.
+If the neighbours cannot agree, however, the case will escalate and have to be settled in court.

-If you’re wanting to enforce a right of access over an uncompliant neighbour you don’t need to go down the courts route.
-Within the Act it gives building owners the right to ‘break open any fence or doors in order to enter the premises… if accompanied by a community support or other police offer’.
+If you’re wanting to enforce a right of access over an uncompliant neighbour, you don’t need to go down the courts route.
+Within the Act, it gives building owners the right to ‘break open any fence or door in order to enter the premises… if accompanied by community support or other police offer’.
 That last bit’s important!
 You obviously don’t want to get to this point and an amicable solution is always best but these things can sometimes be trickier than desired.

 If My Neighbour Hasn’t Replied, I’m Free to Start Work